-5.4 Completeness and Accuracy
+5.5 Completeness and Accuracy

-5.4.1 Completeness
+5.5.1 Completeness

-ICANN Staff shall review each Relevant Party's Statement of Interest to ensure completeness.
+ICANN Staff shall review each Relevant Party's Statement of Interest and Disclosure of Interest to ensure completeness.
 If ICANN Staff has reason to believe that a Relevant Party's documentation is not complete, ICANN Staff shall notify the Relevant Party and request that the omitted or missing information be provided or, if there are extenuating circumstances, explanation as to why the document is incomplete.
-If the matter cannot be satisfactorily resolved with the Relevant Party after a reasonable period, Staff shall raise the matter with the applicable Chair pursuant to Paragraph.
-5.4.3.
+If the matter cannot be satisfactorily resolved with the Relevant Party after a reasonable period, Staff shall raise the matter with the applicable Chair pursuant to Paragraph 5.5.3.

-5.4.2 Accuracy
+5.5.2 Accuracy

-Concerns raised by ICANN Staff or a member of the ICANN community about the accuracy of a Relevant Party's Statement of Interest, including whether an interest that may affect the Relevant Party's judgment with respect to a pending matter has been disclosed, shall be brought to the attention of the applicable Chair and handled pursuant to Paragraph 5.4.3.
+Concerns raised by ICANN Staff or a member of the ICANN community about the accuracy of a Relevant Party's Statement of Interest or Disclosure of Interest, including whether a direct or indirect interest that may affect the Relevant Party's judgment with respect to a pending matter has been disclosed, shall be brought to the attention of the applicable Chair and handled pursuant to Paragraph 5.5.3.

-5.4.3 Appeal Process
+5.5.3 Appeal Process

-If concerns about the completeness and/or accuracy of a Statement of Interest persist after reasonable attempts are made to resolve them with the Relevant Party, the matter shall be brought to the attention of the applicable Chair and handled according to decision-making methodology and appeal process as prescribed in the GNSO Working Group Guidelines (ANNEX 1, Sections 3.6 and 3.7).
-At each step of the appeal process, every effort should be made to resolve the completeness and/or accuracy concerns by working cooperatively with the Relevant Party.
+If concerns about the completeness and/or accuracy of a Statement of Interest or Disclosure of Interest persist after reasonable attempts are made to resolve them with the Relevant Party, the matter shall be brought to the attention of the applicable Chair and handled according to decision-making methodology and appeal process as prescribed in the GNSO Working Group Guidelines4.
+At each step of the appeal process, every effort should be made to resolve the accuracy concerns by working cooperatively with the Relevant Party.

-5.5 Failure to Comply
+5.6 Failure to Comply

-5.5.1 Requirement to Participate
+5.6.1 Requirement to Participate

 A Statement of Interest form must be submitted by each Relevant Party in accordance with these procedures.
-If a Relevant Party fails to provide a Statement of Interest once a year or whenever there is a material change, the Chair may temporarily suspend that Relevant Party's participation until the Statement of Interest is provided.
-Participation shall not be suspended if a Statement of Interest is subject to the Appeals process of Paragraph 5.4.3 until a final determination is made under that process.
+If a Relevant Party fails to provide a Statement of Interest prior to the start of a GNSO meeting, the Chair may temporarily suspend that Relevant Party's participation until the